 Fujisawa

-What do you think?
-After two years have passed, I have come to see things from different perspectives, such as the meaning of the book I read in my first year.
+I wonder.
+After two years, I've started to see things from different perspectives, such as realizing what the books I read in my first year meant

 Fujisawa